Beskhue/enactive-agents/docs/usage.experiments.rst

     agent.set_position((2,3))
     world.add(agent)

-However, enactive agents (such as the ``ConstructiveAgent``) require more information to be able to interact with the world.
+However, enactive agents (such as the :class:`model.agent.ConstructiveAgent`) require more information to be able to interact with the world.
 In the enactive architecture, agents interact with the world by attempting to perform specific actions and perceive the world through those same interactions.
 For example, an agent might attempt to *step*, but there is a wall in front of the agent.
 Instead, the agent will *bump*.
 As such, it attempted to interact *step*, but perceived it actually *bumped*.
 The agents require a list of interactions they can interact, and a list of intrinsic motivations (e.g. agents like stepping and hate bumping).